-Water temperatures above $125^{\circ}F(52^{\circ}C)$ can cause severe burns or death from scalding.
+Water temperatures above 125°F (52°C) can cause severe burns or death from scalding.
 Be sure to read and follow the warnings outlined in this manual and on the label located on the water heater near the gas control thermostat.

-Mixing valves are available for reducing point of use water temperature by mixing hot and cold water in branch water lines.
-Contact a licensed plumber or the local plumbing authority for further information.
-(See page 4 for more details.)
+Mixing valves are recommended for reducing point of use water temperature by mixing hot and cold water in branch water lines.
+It is recommended that a mixing valve complying with the Standard for Temperature Actuated Mixing Valves for Hot Water Distribution Systems, ASSE 1017 be installed.
+See page 4 for more details and contact a licensed plumber or the local plumbing authority for further information.